NASCAR Cup Series at Texas Motor Speedway

-The trophy is in the shape of a cowboy hat on top of a piston.
+Stock car races in the NASCAR Cup Series have been held at the Texas Motor Speedway in Fort Worth, Texas since 1997.
+The race's trophy is in the shape of a cowboy hat on top of a piston.
 Traditionally, the winning driver wears a black cowboy hat and fires a couple of six-shooters in the air on victory lane.